 - .NET Rocks - still one of the best podcasts out there.
 The banter is fun to listen too, and they have a wide variety of guests and topics on .NET.
-Also presents a huge (but fun) challenge in catching up on previous episodes with more than 400 episodes recorded.
+Also presents a large (but fun) challenge in catching up on previous episodes with more than 400 episodes recorded.

 - 43 Folders - a productivity podcast, recommended.